Roulette Guide

 What is the payout for “green” in roulette?

 In roulette, “green” refers to the number 0 in European and French roulette or the numbers 0 and 00 in American roulette.
-The zeros are marked in green on the roulette wheel, and their payout (odds) is the same as for a straight bet, 36:1, as they are individual numbers.
+The zeros are marked in green on the roulette wheel, and their payout is the same as for any straight bet on a single number: 35:1.

 This rule is why the house has an advantage in roulette.
-The chance of winning is never exactly 50:50, and the two green numbers in American roulette increase the house edge further.
+The chance of winning is never exactly 50:50, and the two green pockets in American roulette increase the house edge further.

 Common Rules Across Roulette Games